Schoonology/presentations/README.md

 ## Table of Contents

+- Beatboxing at my Desk: Software and Music
+- Better Living Through Electricity: How the Internet of Things improves my marriage
+- Infinite Possibilities: Procedural Content Generation
+- The Intranet of My Things
 - Lattice: An Introduction to Mesh Networks on the Raspberry Pi
+- UDP, DIY, IoT, and You
 - Why I Failed Calc 207
 <!-- next_talk -->